sweepglass/eurosportplayer-dl/README.md

 Download videos of games from eurosportplayer.com

 ## Windows binary
-The Windows binaries are currently broken, and will stay so for the foreseeable future.
+The Windows binaries are currently broken due to a bug in PyInstaller, and will stay so for the foreseeable future.
 If you want to run the script on Windows, you need to install Python and run it